dusanmsk/loxone/README.md

 # How it works

-Zigbee2mqtt receives zigbee messages from zigbee devices and sends them to mqtt topic 'zigbee'.
+Zigbee2mqtt module receives messages from zigbee devices and sends them to mqtt topic 'zigbee2mqtt'.
 Loxone_zigbee_gateway listens for that topics and extracts all data coming from zigbee device, mapping it to udp messages which are then sent to loxone miniserver.